AKUA MIND BODY

 Reading Time: 3 Minutes

-The temperatures are dropping, the leaves are changing, and the days are becoming shorter—all of these changes from summer to fall means that winter is just around the corner.
+The temperatures are dropping, the leaves are changing, and the days are becoming shorter—all of these changes from summer to fall mean that winter is just around the corner.
 Many individuals look forward to winter because of the holidays and the beauty of the snowfall.
-For others, the change from summer to fall can be trigger depression.
+For others, the change from summer to fall can trigger depression.
 The “winter blues” can be just around the corner.

 What is SAD?